 As the anthracycline-induced cardiotoxicity is largely irreversible, it is crucial to detect the myocardial injury at its earliest possible stage.
-Among the first approaches employed for sensitive and reliable detection of anthracycline cardiotoxicity was an endocardial biopsy.
+Among the first approaches employed for sensitive and reliable detection of anthracycline cardiotoxicity was the endocardial biopsy.
 However, its invasive nature hinders and in fact nearly prevents its routine use in seriously sick oncologic patients.
-Actual recommendations for cardiac monitoring of anthracycline-treated patients are mostly based on the non-invasive examination of the left ventricular (LV) systolic function, since its decline is a well-known hallmark of anthracycline cardiotoxicity (Alexander et al. 1979, Shan et al. 1996, Tjeerdsma et al. 1999, Elbl et al. 2003, 2005).
-Both echocardiography and radioventriculography are employed, but a relatively low sensitivity of these approaches does not allow to cover the early phases of myocardial injury so that only more pronounced and distinct cardiotoxicity can be revealed (Shan et al. 1996, Tjeerdsma et al. 1999, Suter and Meier 2002).
+Actual recommendations for cardiac monitoring of anthracycline-treated patients are mostly based on the non-invasive examination of the left ventricular (LV) systolic function, since its decline is a well-known hallmark of anthracycline cardiotoxicity (Alexander et al. 1979, Shan et al.1996, Tjeerdsma et al. 1999, Elbl et al. 2003, Elbl et al. 2005).
+Both echocardiography and radioventriculography are employed, however, relatively low sensitivity of these approaches do not allow covering the early phases of myocardial injury and therefore rather more pronounced and distinct cardiotoxicity can be revealed (Shan 1996 et al., Tjeerdsma et al. 1999, Suter et al. 2002).

 While the effect of anthracyclines on the systolic function and its prognostic value is well established, the status of diastolic function, which actually may precede the impairment in contractility, remains to be clarified.
-As the diastolic function can be estimated non-invasively by Doppler echocardiography, its serial evaluation is well feasible.
-Several clinical studies dealing with the assessment of the diastolic function in anthracyclinetreated patients were carried out and resulted in rather variable and in some cases also contradictory outcomes (Marchandise et al. 1989, Ewer et al. 1994, Bu'Lock et al. 1999, Bossi et al. 2001, Clements et al. 2002, Nousiainen et al. 2002, Elbl et al. 2003, Nakamae et al. 2004).
+As the diastolic function can be estimated noninvasively by Doppler echocardiography, its serial evaluation is well feasible.
+Several clinical studies dealing with the assessment of the diastolic function in anthracycline-treated patients were carried out and resulted in rather variable and in some cases also contradictive outcomes (Marchandise et al. 1989, Ewer et al. 1994, Bu'Lock et al. 1999, Bossi et al. 2001, Clements et al. 2002, Nousiainen et al. 2002, Elbl et al. 2003, Nakamae et al. 2004).
 However, these findings could potentially be affected by heterogeneity of patients (e.g. with respect to age, sex and anamnesis), dosage scheme, combination of chemotherapeutics, presence of chest irradiation, and the liquid load enhancing the excretion of metabolites.
-Interestingly, to our knowledge, there are no available data on the time-course of changes of the diastolic function in time obtained from a validated and wellreproducible experimental model of anthracyclineinduced cardiomyopathy.
+Interestingly, to our knowledge, there is no available data on the changes of the diastolic function in time obtained from a validated and well-reproducible experimental model of anthracycline-induced cardiomyopathy.

-Apart from the examination of cardiac function, the modern advances in monitoring of chemotherapyinduced cardiotoxicity have brought the selective biochemical markers of cardiac injury into focus.
-This approach theoretically might be of special value for the detection of early cardiotoxicity, since a low-level release of myocardial biomolecules might be detected using sensitive analytical methods before any impairment of the heart function occurs (Petricoin et al. 2004).
-To date, probably the most interesting results have been described with cardiac troponins (Specchia et al. 2005, Adamcová et al. 2005, Lipshultz et al. 1997, 2004, Herman et al. 1998), although other biochemical markers, e.g. natriuretic peptides, are also studied (Horáček et al. 2005, Koh et al. 2004).
-While both cardiac troponin T and I are at present firmly settled as biomarkers in the diagnosis of myocardial infarction, their potential role in the early diagnosis of chemotherapy-induced cardiotoxicity and particularly in its early stages is not yet completely understood.
+Apart from the examination of cardiac function, the modern advances in monitoring of chemotherapy-induced cardiotoxicity have brought the selective biochemical markers of cardiac injury into the focus.
+This approach theoretically might be of special value from the standpoint of early cardiotoxicity detection, since a low level release of myocardial biomolecules might be detected using sensitive analytical methods before any impairment of the heart function occurs (Petricoin et al. 2004).
+To date, probably the most interesting results have been described with cardiac troponins (Specchia et al. 2005, Adamcova et al. 2005, Lipshultz et al. 2004, Herman et al. 1998, Lipshultz et al. 1997) although other biochemical markers - e.g. natriuretic peptides - are also studied (Horacek et al. 2005, Koh et al. 2004).
+While both cardiac troponin T and I are at presence firmly settled as biomarkers in the diagnosis of myocardial infarction, their potential role in the early diagnosis of chemotherapy-induced cardiotoxicity and particularly in its early stages is not completely understood yet.